-A. That ''[i]t is the degree of control and direction exercised by the contractor subject to the unincorporated business tax."
+A. That "[i]t is the degree of control and direction exercised by the employer which determines whether the taxpayer is an employee or independent contractor subject to the unincorporated business tax."
 Liberman v.
 Gallman (1977), 41 N.Y.2d 774, 396 N.Y.S.2d 159.

-- B. That regulations promulgated by the State Tax Commission during the period at issue herein provide: - "[w]hether there is sufficient direction and control which results in the relationship of employer and employee will be determined upon an examination of all the pertinent facts and circumstances of each case."
-20 NYCRR 203.10(c). - C. That a June 9, 1959 ruling by the State Tax Commission, reported originally at 20 NYCRR 281.3, stating the factors to be considered in determining whether or not an insurance agent is subject to unincorporated business tax provides: - "A full-time insurance soliciting agent whose principal activity is the solicitation of insurance for one life insurance company and who is forbidden by contract or practice from placing insurance with any other company without the consent of his principal company; who uses office space provided by the company or its general agent, is furnished stenographic assistance and telephone facilities without cost, is subject to general and particular supervision by his company over sales, is subject to company established production standards, will generally not be subject to the unincorporated business tax on commissions received from his prime company...
-In every case all the relevant facts and circumstances will be considered before a decision is made whether or not the agent is subject to the unincorporated business tax." (emphasis added). - D. That in view of all of the relevant facts and circumstances herein, petitioner was not subject to sufficient direction and control to be considered an employee of NYLIC, but rather was an independent contractor.
+B. That regulations promulgated by the State Tax Commission during the period at issue herein provide:

+"[w]hether there is sufficient direction and control which results in the relationship of employer and employee will be determined upon an examination of all the pertinent facts and circumstances of each case."
+20 NYCRR 203.10(c).

+C. That a June 9, 1959 ruling by the State Tax Commission, reported originally at 20 NYCRR 281.3, stating the factors to be considered in determining whether or not an insurance agent is subject to unincorporated business tax provides:

+"A full-time insurance soliciting agent whose principal activity is the solicitation of insurance for one life insurance company and who is forbidden by contract or practice from placing insurance with any other company without the consent of his principal company; who uses office space provided by the company or its general agent, is furnished stenographic assistance and telephone facilities without cost, is subject to general and particular supervision by his company over sales, is subject to company established production standards, will generally not be subject to the unincorporated business tax on commissions received from his prime company...
+In every case all the relevant facts and circumstances will be considered before a decision is made whether or not the agent is subject to the unincorporated business tax." (emphasis added).

+D. That in view of all of the relevant facts and circumstances herein, petitioner was not subject to sufficient direction and control to be considered an employee of NYLIC, but rather was an independent contractor.
 Therefore, petitioner's activities for NYLIC, as well as those for the various other insurance companies during the years 1976 through 1978, constituted the carrying on of an unincorporated business in accordance with the meaning and intent of section 703(a) of the Tax Law.
 Accordingly, petitioner's income derived from the sale of insurance during the years at issue was thus subject to the imposition of the unincorporated business tax.

-The essence of this ruling is encompassed by the definition of "employee"
+The essence of this ruling is encompassed by the definition of "employee" as provided in current regulations of the State Tax Commission found at 20 NYCRR 203.10(b) which became effective February 1, 1974.